ybrunken/NeuralNetworkTester/README.md

    ```
    python3 main.py
    ```
-4. Maybe you're missing some modules.
+4. Maybe you get an error because you're missing some modules.
 The following modules are required:

    * tkinter
    * numpy